Edgar-Mendonca/SHPB-Analysis/README.md

 The theory and equations used in this project are based on the following sources:

 - Ramesh, K.T.
 (2008).
 High Rates and Impact Experiments.
 In: Sharpe, W. (eds) *Springer Handbook of Experimental Solid Mechanics*.
 Springer Handbooks.
 Springer, Boston, MA.
 [DOI: 10.1007/978-0-387-30877-7_33](https://doi.org/10.1007/978-0-387-30877-7_33)
 - Kolsky, H. (1963).
-Stress waves in solids. *Dover Publications, Inc., New York, NY*.
+Stress Waves in Solids. *United Kingdom: Dover Publications*.